elliotrosen20/whoop-recovery/README.md

 ## XGBoost Model

-In this project, I used an **XGBoost** model to predict the recovery score from the physiological data.
-The dataset was preprocessed by handling missing values, creating ratios for different sleep stages, and filtering out irrelevant columns.
+The model I ultimately deployed to predict recovery scores was an **XGBoost** model.
+The dataset was preprocessed in the same way as the NN.
 The model is trained with a **5-fold cross-validation** approach with early stopping to avoid overfitting.

 ### Model Details
 - **Model Type**: XGBoost Regressor